 • Dates of exams and resits

-Personal Tutors might reasonably be expected to assist in these areas:
+Personal tutors might reasonably be expected to assist in these areas:

-Study Skillls
+Study skillls

-The more self-directed approach to study expected at university might be very unfamiliar to your tutees.
+The more self-guided approach to study expected at university might be very unfamiliar to your tutees.
 They may also find that the study strategies that they had successfully applied in the past do not work at Imperial.

 Opportunities to develop the required academic skills and practices should be embedded into the curriculum, so it is worth consulting your tutee’s programme handbook or finding out from the Programme Lead so that you can signpost this for your tutee.
 Or you might task your tutee with doing this.

 Advise students on appropriate learning strategies, time management, drawing up study plans, note taking in lectures, how to research a topic and how to go about writing a report or essay.
-Direct students to the Success Guide for comprehensive ideas on learning at university.
+Direct students to the Imperial Success Guide for comprehensive ideas on learning at university.

 LearnHigher is a university sector-wide website offering resources to staff and students to support the development of skills and practices necessary for learning at university.